somthn0somthn/rust-adts/README.md

 ## Highlights

-- Initial implementation of the `Semigroup` trait for some popular Rust types.
+- Initial implementation of the `Monoid` and `Functo` traits for some popular Rust types.
 - Designing with extensibility in mind, allowing for incorporation of many essential Rust types and, obviously, wrappers.
 - Comprehensive unit tests to ensure correctness - extensive prop test to confirm laws coming soon.